infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 - Know how to interpret scores based on average
 - Take actions in situation of growth faltering or or with diseases like TB
 - In cases of severe malnutrition provide special food for few months
+- The orphanage’s management in conjunction with the Ministry of Health should carry out monthly growth monitoring to detect early onset of malnutrition among children 6-59 months of age for timely intervention to reduce on cases of malnutrition.
+(Page 96)

 ## Health education and health camps
 - To help children become aware of health in different ways to develop positive attitude towards health is individuals
 - To help become aware of appropriate health needs at a particular ages.
 - To encourage to learn decides skills and form decide habits about food exercise sleep rest and relaxation